 Once you know the types of content you’re aiming to create, it’s time to think about how you’re going to make that content visible.

-For many of us, SEO is the answer — attempting to create content that will show up in organic search engine searches.
-At least, SEO is the answer as it pertains to certain types of content (blogs, ebooks, etc.).
+For many of us, SEO is the answer—attempting to create content that will show up in organic search engine searches.
+At least, SEO is the answer for certain types of content (blogs, ebooks, etc.).

 So that means you need to work on your keyword research.
-Look for content opportunities that balance between long-term, high competition keywords and short-term, low competition keywords.
+Look for content opportunities that strike a balance between long-term, high competition keywords and short-term, low competition keywords.

 Remember to Stick With What Already Works